tdback/website/content/posts/development-environments/index.md

 draft = false
 +++

 Recently I decided to fire up Emacs, [declare bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy) on my old config, and [rewrite it again from scratch](https://github.com/tdback/emacs.d).
-I thought I would share how I integrate Emacs into my workflow with Nix to create seamless, reproducible development environments for hacking on projects.
+I thought I would share how I use Emacs alongside Nix to create seamless, reproducible development environments for hacking on projects.

 # Setting Things Up
 The secret sauce here is [direnv](https://direnv.net/). `direnv` allows us to load and unload environment variables depending on the current directory.
 When paired with Nix, we can automatically handle the environment variables for per-project dependencies specified in our `flake.nix` or `shell.nix` files.